How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 However, if Kenya wishes to encourage this kind of recreation economy, access must become simpler and more welcoming than it currently is.

 One area where the Kenya Wildlife Service deserves considerable praise is its modernisation of park payments through digital platforms and online booking systems.
 Visitors can now pay park fees quickly through eCitizen and mobile payment systems, dramatically reducing friction for both domestic and international tourists.
-The process is not perfect, but it has shown that Kenyan conservation agencies are entirely capable of embracing modern, user-friendly systems.
+The process is not perfect, but it has shown that we are entirely capable of embracing user-friendly systems.

 The Kenya Forest Service could benefit enormously from adopting a similarly streamlined approach.

 At present, the KFS pricing structure feels fragmented and unnecessarily complicated for casual recreation users.
-Different rates for citizens, residents and non-residents are understandable, but fees could be easily simplified, eliminating complications and region specific charges.
-A family wishing simply to hike or cycle in a forest should feel invited to do so.
+Different rates for citizens, residents and non-residents are understandable, but fees could be simplified substantially, eliminating unnecessary complications and region-specific variations.
+A family wishing simply to hike or cycle in a forest should feel invited to do so rather than uncertain about permits, activities or payment categories.
+Let the money flow in!

 In many successful recreational forest systems around the world, simplicity is part of the success.
 Visitors understand immediately what access costs and how to obtain it.
-It offcourse helps to provide maps, signs, parking and simple access.
+Good maps, clear signage, parking areas, downloadable trail information and simple online payment systems are not luxuries; they are the infrastructure that makes recreation function.

 These changes may sound administrative, but they matter enormously.
 Outdoor recreation often depends on spontaneity.
 People decide on Friday evening to go hiking on Saturday morning.
 The easier and more intuitive the process, the more people participate.